-Then we come to Seaweed.
-There are an estimated 35,000 known species of Seaweed.
-Humans currently consume about 30 odd species.
-Each species of seaweed contain different levels of minerals and collagen!
+Did you know that there are an estimated 35,000 known species of Seaweed?
+Humans currently consume about 30 species of seaweed.
+Interestingly, certain species of seaweed contain different levels of minerals and collagen stimulating constituents!

-Which Collagen is best?
+Which Collagen is Best?

 I use Sea Moss Gel which provides many benefits.
 From drinking collagen for skin, nails, hair, bones, tendons, and muscles to support all my organs.

 - “Collagen Supplements for Aging and Wrinkles: A Paradigm Shift in the Fields of Dermatology and Cosmetics” – H. A. Atif, 12 February 2022 [PubMed] [Archive] ↩︎

 - “The effects of collagen peptide supplementation on body composition, collagen synthesis, and recovery from joint injury and exercise: a systematic review” – M. Khatri, R. J. Naughton, T. Clifford, L. D. Harpe, L. Corr, 7 September 2021 [PubMed] [Archive] ↩︎